Skip to main content

 No more than one “D” grade will be allowed in any 300/400 level courses.

-The pure math concentration prepares students for careers in teaching, government service, industry, and research, or graduate study in mathematics.
-Math 308, Math 490R, and additional courses in computer science, physics, and chemistry are strongly recommended.
+The Pure Math Emphasis prepares students for careers in teaching, government service, industry, and research, or graduate study in mathematics.
+MATH 308, MATH 490R, and additional courses in computer science, physics, and chemistry are strongly recommended.

 Core Requirements — 42 Credits